 Faith was all smiles during her first dance practice!

-It was great seeing everyone have so much fun together.
+It was great seeing everyone having so much fun together.
 Faith knew a few of the participants from past Dreams and Motion events (such as wheelchair soccer and track and field).
 She also knew some of them from where she goes to therapy and her day program.
 A few other moms remarked how comical she was.
 She certainly does love to make people laugh!

 Faith laughing at Coach Lacey.